ohanhi/keyboard-extra/README.md

 # Keyboard Extra

-Higher level handling for keyboard inputs in Elm 0.17 and 0.18.
+Nice keyboard inputs in Elm.

-This library is a standard component following The Elm Architecture.

 It is quite tedious to find out the currently pressed down keys with just the `Keyboard` module, so this package aims to make it easier.
-You can also get some bonus benefits out of this:
+You can also get some additional benefits out of this:

 - Keys are named values of the `Key` type, including e.g. `ArrowUp`, `CharA` and `Enter`
 - You can find out whether e.g. `CharC` is pressed down when any `Msg` happens in your program
-- Arrow keys and WASD can be decoded into records similarly to Elm 0.16: `{ x : Int, y : Int }` or as a union type (e.g. `South`, `NorthEast`)
+- Arrow keys and WASD can be used as records similarly to Elm 0.16: `{ x : Int, y : Int }` or as a union type (e.g. `South`, `NorthEast`)
-- You can also get a full list of keys that are pressed down, if you need to
+- You can also get a full list of keys that are pressed down

+While this library does not have a view of its own, otherwise it follows The Elm Architecture.

 # Usage